-Approved Senate would extend nightlife hours in select California cities
+Approved Senate bill would extend nightlife hours in select California cities

-SAN DIEGO– The California State Senate approved a bill Wednesday that would allow select cities to extend their nightlife hours to 4 a.m.
+SAN DIEGO-- The California State Senate approved a bill Wednesday that would allow select cities to extend their nightlife hours to 4 a.m.

 Senate Bill 905 would enable bars, restaurants, and nightclubs to stay open through 4 a.m.
 Last call is currently 2 a.m.